Seneca-ICTOER/OSL640/docs/A-Tutorials/tutorial3.md

 ## Investigation 2: Filename Expansion

-You will now get practice issuing Linux file management commands using filename expansion symbols.
+You will now get practice issuing Linux file management commands using **filename expansion symbols**.
 We will be using the directory structure that was created in the previous INVESTIGATION.

-A great way to practice filename expansion, use the touch command to create a lot of empty filenames, write the ls Linux commands that use filename expansion, predict the filenames that will be display, and finally run the command to check your work.
+A great way to practice filename expansion, use the **touch** command to create a lot of empty filenames, write the **ls** Linux commands that use **filename expansion**, predict the filenames that will be display, and finally run the command to check your work.

 **Perform the following steps:**

-  1. Issue a Linux command to move to the examples directory (i.e. under practice directory as shown in diagram below).
+  1. Issue a Linux command to move to the **examples** directory (i.e. under _practice_ directory as shown in diagram below).

 ![Dir12](/img/Dir12.png)